 Less Than 30 Minutes Before

 Generally?
-Don't eat.
+Do not eat.
 Just hydrate.

 The Best Pre-Workout Foods for Boxing